Exponential functionals of spectrally one-sided l{\'e}vy processes conditioned to stay positive: Introduction

 Also, note that \eqref{suppborne} gives exactly the minimal possible order of $\mathbb{P} ( I(Y) \leq x )$, for $Y$ lying among L\'evy processes drifting to $+\infty$ with positive jumps.
 Indeed, \eqref{suppborne} is always satisfied for such $Y$ and \eqref{caspoissonth} shows that this bound is optimal for the exponential functional of a multiple of a standard Poisson process.

 When $\overline{\pi}$ does not decrease too rapidly then \eqref{suppnb} is preferable to \eqref{suppborne}.
-Actually, we can precise \eqref{suppnb} in the spectrally positive case under a regularity hypothesis on $\pi$.
-Let us introduce the following assumption on $\pi$ that is made in \cite{pardo2013} to study the asymptotic tails of exponential functionals of subordinators :
+Actually, we can improve \eqref{suppnb} in the spectrally positive case under a regularity hypothesis on $\pi$.
+Let us introduce the following assumption on $\pi$ that is made in \cite{pardo2013} (to study the asymptotic tails of exponential functionals of subordinators) {and in \cite{aristarivero}}:

-Our last result precises \eqref{suppnb} when $Y$ is spectrally positive and $\pi$ satisfies $(A)$.
-It complements the study \cite{patie2012} of densities of exponential functionals of spectrally positive L\'evy processes and we prove it as a consequence of the factorization identity in \cite{ref6patie} together with a result of \cite{pardo2013}.
+Our last result refines \eqref{suppnb} when $Y$ is spectrally positive and $\pi$ satisfies $(A)$.
+It complements the study \cite{patie2012} of densities of exponential functionals of spectrally positive L\'evy processes and we prove it as a consequence of the factorization identity in \cite{ref6patie} together with a result of \cite{pardo2013} about subordinators.